fhassis/svelte-template/README.md

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/fhassis/svelte-template.

+The main differences from the default Svelte template are:
+- Enabled Typescript by default
+- CSS generation with PostCSS
+    - Generation of map files in development
+    - Minification with cssnano in production
+    - PurgeCSS in production.
+    - Possibility to import Sass implementations of frameworks like Bulma and others.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```bash